Iowa election 2022: Who’s running for governor, Congress and statewide offices?

 Early voting starts in Iowa Wednesday, Oct.
 19, for the November general election, where Republicans are working to hold onto their trifecta control in the Statehouse, as well as their U.S. congressional seats.
 Democrats are working to flip seats and retain Democratic incumbents like U.S. Rep. Cindy Axne.

 All of Iowa’s U.S. House seats and the U.S. Senate seat currently held by Sen. Chuck Grassley are contested in the general election.
 Gov. Kim Reynolds and all of the other statewide officeholders also face challenges.

 Here’s where the race stands as Iowa ramps up to the Nov.
 8 general election.
 Article last updated 10/18/22

 Who’s running for Iowa governor in 2022?

-Incumbent Reynolds, 62, is running for her second full term in office.
+Incumbent Reynolds, 63, is running for her second full term in office.
 She officially launched her reelection bid in March with the promise that “Iowa is going to be a state where you can live your life freely,” if she is reelected.
-Reynolds is campaigning on continued work in the Iowa legislature on issues like school choice and abortion.
+Reynolds is campaigning on continued work in the Iowa Legislature on issues like school choice and abortion.

 The Democratic challenger is Deidre DeJear, a 35-year-old Democratic activist and former candidate for secretary of state.
 DeJear officially kicked off her gubernatorial campaign on Aug.
-14. She spoke to the Iowa Capital Dispatch on Aug.
-20 about her campaign priorities and the future of the Democratic party in Iowa.
+14. She spoke to the Iowa Capital Dispatch about her campaign priorities and the future of the Democratic party in Iowa.